openforis/sepal-doc/docs/source/setup/gee.rst

 .. thumbnail:: ../_images/setup/register/gee_landing.png
-    :title: Request access to GEE.
+    :title: Request access to GEE
     :align: center

 .. _create-gcp:

-Create a Google Cloud Project
+Create a Google Cloud project
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-GEE now requires connect to a Google Cloud Project (GCP) and it is available for paid commercial use and it remains free for academic and research purposes.
+GEE now requires connecting to a Google Cloud project (GCP), available for paid commercial use or free for academic and research purposes.

-1. Select **Register a Noncomercial or Commercial Cloud Project** and follow the instructions to create your account.
+1. Select **Register a Noncomercial or Commercial Cloud project** and follow the instructions to create your account.

 .. thumbnail:: ../_images/setup/register/gee_gcp_declaration.png
-    :title: Get started using Earth Engne.
+    :title: Get started using Earth Engine
     :align: center
     :width: 75%

-2. Select **Unpaid usage** and select the specific type of your project (i.e. Academia & Research, Government, Non-profit, etc.) and click on **Next**.
+2. Select **Unpaid usage** and choose your project type (e.g. Academia & Research, Government, Non-profit).
+Select **Next**.

 .. thumbnail:: ../_images/setup/register/gee_gcp_type2.png
-    :title: Select the type of your project.
+    :title: Select type of project
     :align: center
     :width: 60%

-3. Create or choose an existing GCP to register your project, select an **project-id** and optionally a **project name** and click on **Continue to summary**.
+3. Create or choose an existing GCP to register your project, then select a **Project-id** and optionally a **Project name**.
+Select **Continue to summary**.

-4. A red alert will appear at the bottom of the page, saying that you must "accept the terms of service" to continue, click on the link.
+4. A red alert will appear at the bottom of the page, requesting that you accept the **Cloud Terms of Service** to continue.
+Select the link.

 .. thumbnail:: ../_images/setup/register/create_gcp_to_register.png
-    :title: Create or choose a Cloud Project to register.
+    :title: Create or choose a Cloud project to register
     :align: center
     :width: 60%

-5. You will be redirected to the `Google Cloud <https://console.cloud.google.com/>`_ page, and you will see a welcome form, read and accept the terms of reference (1) and **optionally** (2) check the box to receive emails.
-Click on **Agree and continue**.
+5. You will be redirected to the `Google Cloud <https://console.cloud.google.com/>`_ page, where you will see a welcome form.
+Read and accept the **Terms of Service** (**1**) and *optionally* (**2**) check the box for **Email updates**.
+Select **Agree and continue** (**3**).

 .. thumbnail:: ../_images/setup/register/gcp_terms_of_service.png
-    :title: Create or choose a Cloud Project to register.
+    :title: Create or choose a Cloud project to register
     :align: center

-6. Finally, review the summary of your project and click on **Confirm**, you project is now registered and you can start using GEE.
+6. Finally, review the summary of your project and select **Confirm**.
+Your project is now registered and you can start using GEE.

 .. thumbnail:: ../_images/setup/register/confirm_gcp_info.png
-    :title: Confirm GCP information.
+    :title: Confirm GCP information
     :align: center
     :width: 60%

 .. tip::

-    If you experience trouble while linking your Google account to GEE, `ask the Google Group  <https://groups.google.com/g/sepal-users>`__.
+    If you experience trouble while linking your Google account to GEE, `ask the Google Group community for support <https://groups.google.com/g/sepal-users>`__.

 Initialize the **Home** folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^